-Harry Kandel and Harry Gordon were successors to George Bennett’s long time Far Rockaway soda business (1877 to 1920).
+Harry Kandel and Harry Gordon billed themselves as the successors to George Bennett’s long time Far Rockaway soda business.

 The following article appeared in the April 8, 1920 edition of the Wave.
 It appears introductory in nature and implies that this would be their first summer season.